barebone-php/barebone/README.md

 #### Database

-You can manage your database schema using migrations in `/app/db/`
+You can manage your database schema using migrations in `/app/database/`

-#### Assets
+#### Frontend Assets

-Get gulp with "npm install" in `/app/`, comes preconfigured for SASS and JS
+Get gulp with "npm install" in `/app/frontend`, comes preconfigured for SASS and JS

 #### Javascript

-Develop your frontend code `/app/js` supported by Browserify and Babel.
+Develop your frontend code `/app/frontend/js` supported by Browserify and Babel.

 #### Stylesheets

-By default SASS renders to CSS from `/app/sass`, but LESS is also available.
+By default SASS renders to CSS from `/app/frontend/sass`, but LESS is also available.

 #### Hosting